Ian Caley

 About me

-That was my past too.
-And that is why I qualified specifically to help in this very complex area of therapy.
+It was my past too.
+It affected my family and my work and took me to a very low place, and that is why I qualified specifically to help in this very complex area of therapy.

 Talking about these feelings is vital, and I'll be able to give you a safe space, non-threatening and non-judgemental, where you can open up about your fears and worries and talk 1:1 about how things are for you, with someone who understands, someone who has been there himself.
 We'll talk this through in a compassionate, non-judgemental way and we'll help you find the goals and outcomes that are right for you.

-Should we need them, I have connections with top treatment centres both abroad and in the UK that I can refer to for detox and the start of recovery, and I am a treatment continuation therapist for clients exiting treatment centres.
+Should we need them, I have connections with top treatment centres both in the UK and abroad and I am a treatment continuation therapist for clients exiting certain treatment centres too.

-My clients can be 'in-person' at either of my therapy rooms in Hove or Lewes (East Sussex), or online for those living abroad, or out of area in different parts of the UK.
-(Online clients currently in France- sex addiction, Portugal- alcohol and the recovery of a partner, Twickenham- alcohol, Wimbledon- alcohol, Belsize Park- alcohol, Stone Henge (ish!)- alcohol, and Haywards Heath- established recovery/business/self)
+My clients can be 'in-person' at either of my therapy rooms in Hove or Lewes (East Sussex), or online for those living abroad or out of area in different parts of the UK.

-Over time, we'll improve self-esteem and self-respect, build stronger boundaries and firmer, consistently steady relationships and get work properly back on track, more successful than ever.
+Over time, we'll improve self-esteem and self-respect, build stronger boundaries and firmer, consistently steady relationships, and get work back on track, more successful than ever.

 Training, qualifications & experience